casualsnek/cassowary/README.md

 - After some time you will get to 'Let's connect to internet page', click on 'I dont have internet at bottom left' and continue with limited setup
 - Set you username and password
 - After you get to windows 10 desktop open This pc and browse to virtio-win CD drive and double click on virtio-win-gt-x64.exe
-- Shut down the VM and on the top left click on show 'Show virtual hardware button' ( second buton from the top left of vm window the `i` button )
+- Shut down the VM and on the top left click on show 'Show virtual hardware button' ( second button from the top left of vm window the `i` button )
-- Go to Display Spice section and Set listen type to None also check the OpenGL option and click Aply
+- Go to Display Spice section and Set listen type to None also check the OpenGL option and click Apply
 - Go to Video QXL section and set Model to Virtio and check the 3D acceleration option
 - Start the VM by clicking the play button on top left. ( You may need to click the Monitor icon to show the VM screen ) and login to desktop
 - Open up edge and browse to this page and continue the instructions for installing cassowary